Colours of Rajasthan and Events

 FOLK MUSIC By “RYTHMS OF RAJASTHAN” ENSEMBLE

 Rajasthan is a land of rustic melodies and soulful beats.
-To give a fulfilled expression to their folk music there are various forms of folk dances that emerged to compliment the melodies.
+To give a fulfilled expression to their folk music, various forms of folk dance emerged to compliment the melodies.

 We will present 3 forms of Rajasthani Folk Dance performances :